clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 EX 2 - SKU-less Installer:

-If you go this route new machines will only ever need to install one package to get the latest Office 2016 (two packages if you could the VL Serializer).
+If you go this route new machines will only ever need to install one package to get the latest Office 2016 (two packages if you count the VL Serializer).
 The down side to this solution is all five apps (Word, Excel, OneNote, PowerPoint, & Outlook plus MAU) will need to be closed prior to starting an update.
 Due to file size this package will take longer to download from your management system to the client computer, and will take longer to install compared to the update packages.

 If you aren't in the autopkg loop you'll want to add the main recipe repo (combo & delta update packages) and Allister repo (SKU-less & MAU installer packages).